planglois925/Test_Controls_Doc/Control_6/Control_6_2.rst

 CIS offers free PDFs with configuration guidelines for 100+ technologies (https://www.cisecurity.org/cis-benchmarks).

-*Step-by-step instructions for implementing this Sub-Control can be found in*: Enabling the System Event Audit Log for Windows 10 Pro.
+*Step-by-step instructions for implementing this Sub-Control can be found in*: :ref:`Enabling the System Event Audit Log`